J. J. Walsh: Politics

 He was involved of the founding of the Cork City Irish Volunteers.

 He participated in the Easter Rising in 1916 in the GPO.
 He claims he was responsible for mobilising 20 members of the Hibernian Rifles and took them to the GPO.
 However Rifles commandant John J. Scollan contradicts this account.
 He was promoted from Rifleman to Vice-Commandant of the Hibernian Rifles in 1915.

 He was arrested following the general surrender and sentenced to death after a court-martial at Richmond Barracks.
 This was almost immediately commuted to life imprisonment, but he was released the following year under a general amnesty.

-In autumn 1919 he was involved in a failed assassination attempt on Lord French.
+In later 1917 he was arrested and imprisoned after making a speech declaring "the only way to address John Bull is through the barrel of a rifle".
+In Autumn 1919 he was involved in a failed assassination attempt on Lord French.

 Walsh was elected as a Sinn Féin Member of Parliament (MP) in the 1918 general election for the Cork City constituency.
 As a member of the 1st Dáil he was arrested for partaking in an illegal government.
 He was released in 1921 and supported the Anglo-Irish Treaty and went on to become a founding member of the new political party, Cumann na nGaedheal.
+Walsh served as Postmaster General from 1922 until 1924.
+In March 1922 the government cut the biannual cost of living bonuses given to post office workers and in September there were further cuts, this led to a strike by the post office workers.
+Walsh threatened the strikers with dismissals and the government sent in the Army to disrupt pickets and do the work of the strikers.
+Later that month the strike came to an end.
+In August 1922 he was part of a government committee which was intended to consider what the Irish Free State's policy towards North-east Ulster would be.

-Walsh served as Postmaster General from 1922 until 1924 and joined the cabinet of W. T. Cosgrave between 1924 and 1927, after the office was reconstituted as the Department of Posts and Telegraphs.
+He joined the cabinet of W. T. Cosgrave between 1924 and 1927, after the office was reconstituted as the Department of Posts and Telegraphs.
 He was elected at every election for the Cork Borough constituency until 1927 when he retired from government.

-In August 1922 he was part of a government committee which was intended to consider what the "Irish free state"'s policy towards North-east Ulster would be.
+In 1924 he served as the chairman of the Cumann na nGaedheal organising committee and later as the chairman of the organisation in general from 1926 to 1927.
+Walsh was a supporter of agricultural tariffs and championed the proposals of the Cork Industrial Development Association.
+In 1927 he resigned from the party and announced that he would not be contesting the election in September.
+Walsh cited his disagreement with the party's policy on free trade as a reason for his resignation.
+He wrote that Cumann na nGaedheal "has gone bodily over to the most reactionary elements of the state who will henceforth control its policies".